TelemetryDeck/KotlinSDK/README.md

     }
 ```

-TelemetryDeck also makes use of providers in order to provide lifecycle and environment integration out of the box.
+We use providers internally to provide lifecycle and environment integration out of the box.
 Feel free to examine how they work and inspire your own implementations.
 You can also completely disable or override the default providers with your own.

 - `SessionProvider` - Monitors the app lifecycle in order to broadcast the NewSessionBegan signal.
 This provider is tasked with resetting the sessionID when `sendNewSessionBeganSignal` is enabled.
 - `AppLifecycleTelemetryProvider` - Emits signals for application and activity lifecycle events.
 - `EnvironmentMetadataProvider` - Adds environment and device information to outgoing Signals.
-This provider overrides the `enrich` method in order to append additional metdata for all signals before sending them.
+This provider overrides the `enrich` method in order to append additional metadata for all signals before sending them.

 ```kotlin
 // Append a custom provider